Your complete guide to mortgages in Ireland

 Yes, there are some Government schemes available that could help to reduce costs.
 Details about each of them can be found on our first time buyer page.

-Will I be accepted for a mortgage?
+Do I qualify for a public sector mortgage?